agmsb/gcb-private-pools/README.md

 ## Create a VPC

 We will start by creating a VPC in your GCP project.
-This network will be utilized to run resources for Cloud Build Private Pools to access over a private network connection.
+This network will be utilized to run resources for Cloud Build private pools to access over a private network connection.

 ```
 gcloud compute networks create $VPC_NAME \